 - Apply salicylic acid medicine to dry skin over the wart. *Note: If the healthy skin surrounding the wart becomes red and irritated, apply Vaseline® to that area.
 This helps protect it before applying the medicine to the wart.

 - Cover the wart with a bandage or duct tape for 24 hours.

 - Repeat steps 1-4 every 1-2 days until the wart is gone for 2 weeks, then take a break for 1 week.
 You can repeat another 2 week cycle if needed.

 - Cut a piece of duct tape the size of the wart.
 Keep the duct tape on the wart for 6 days.

 - Take the tape off and soak the wart for 5 minutes in water.

 - File the wart down with a disposable emery board or pumice stone.
 Leave the wart uncovered overnight.

 - In the morning, repeat steps 1-3 again for 2 months (8 weeks) or until the wart goes away.

 Rev. 9/2017.
 Content adapted from MGH Primary Care Office Insite (PCOI). ©2017 CARMA.
-MGH and MGHfC do not endorse any of the brands in this handout.
+Mass General and MGfC do not endorse any of the brands in this handout.
 This document is intended to provide health-related information so that you may be better informed.
 It is not a substitute for a doctor’s medical advice and should not be relied upon for treatment for specific medical conditions.